2018 February 12 to 20

 Our hike continues to Volcano Chico, a secondary crater that has a wild landscape of puffing fumaroles and colorful lava formations.
 A three-course lunch will be enjoyed at Hauser House.
 In the afternoon, we return to Puerto Villamil to enjoy Isabel’s exotic white sand beaches.

-Tonight we will enjoy a special BBQ dinner.
+Tonight we will enjoy a special BBQ dinner featuring feral pig.

 Day 6: Relaxation

 Today is your day to explore Isabela on your own or with new friends, or simply to relax.
 Optional activities include more kayaking or cycling, let us know what you want to do.
-A sack lunch is included for you to take along!
+Ask for a sack lunch to take along!

 In the evening, we’ll join up again for a fun local party with music and dinner.